paulplant/xdrip4ios_docs/docs/install/build.md

 This will create a new folder called xdripswift and it will copy all needed code into it.
 Once completed we should navigate into this folder:

     cd xdripswift

-### Install Cocoa Pods Dependencies

-Earlier we installed the full Cocoa Pods framework onto your system.
-Now we will go into the cloned project folder and install the individual project dependencies there:

-    pod install

-Again, you will see some activity and you should get an OK message.

 ### Configure the Override File